Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Managing_transfer_states/KEEP_command.md

 ---

-    title: KEEP - Suspend  transfers
+    title: "KEEP - Suspend  transfers"
-    linkTitle: KEEP - Suspending transfers
+    linkTitle: "KEEP - Suspending transfers"
-    weight: 330
+    weight: 320

----
-This topic describes the KEEP command, which is used to <span id="About_the_KEEP_Command"></span>suspend one or all of the send, or one or all of the receive, transfers with selected partners.
+---This topic describes the KEEP command, which is used to <span id="About_the_KEEP_Command"></span>suspend one or all of the send, or one or all of the receive, transfers with selected partners.